This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Why File an Ovarian Cancer Lawsuit?

-If you used talcum powder for years or decades, and you have been diagnosed with ovarian cancer, there may be a connection.
-Several women have already been successful in filing lawsuits against manufacturers of talcum powder, mostly Johnson & Johnson, and have won justice and compensation for medical expenses and other costs.
+If you used talcum powder for years or decades, and you have been diagnosed with ovarian cancer, there may be a connection and several reasons to file a lawsuit:

 Examples of Talcum Powder and Ovarian Cancer Lawsuits